CCA-Public/digital-archives-manual/guides/unusual.md

        * Translate Exchange-style email address to Internet-style (SMTP)
        * Extract all message object types
 2. Using the email conversion wizard, choose your source file type and click next.
-3. On the next screen, find the file or folder containing your email archives files. **If you are pointing to a folder of files, it needs to be in a single directory**, as Emailchemy does not recurse.
+3. On the next screen, find the file or folder containing your email archives files. **If you are pointing to a folder, the files need to be in a single directory**, as Emailchemy does not recurse.
 Click next.
 4. Ensure the "filter duplicate messages" box is checked, and all others are unchecked.
-Click covert.
+Click convert.
 This may take some time.
 5. Find the log file created during conversion and save it to a safe place.
-It will eventually be included in your SIP metadata.
+It will eventually be included in your SIP-level metadata.

 <a name="emailappraisal"></a>
 ### Import and appraisal module